leec94/cissp-notes/2024/domain_notes/3-sec-arch-eng.md

     - Rules
       1. Simple Security Rule: No "read up"
       2. *-Property: No "write-down"
+      3. Strong star * property: any subject that has both read and write capabilities for a given security level can only perform both those functions at the same security level, nothing higher or lower
   - Biba Model: enforces integrity
     - Rules
       1. Simple integrity property: No "read down"
       2. *-Integrity property: No "write up"
+      3. Invocation rule: subject at one integrity level cannot request or invoke the service from a higher integrity level
 - Trusted Computer System Evaluation Criteria (TCSEC) or orange book: contained DoD computer security requirements. replaced in 2005 with common criteria
 - Common Criteria: unified evaluation processes across NATO countries
 - Certification: determines that a system meets security criteria. not the same as accreditation